 - You will stand out as the best of the best.
 Holding a CISSP is valuable because the certification itself is a product of years of development and research.
 The CISSP was the first information security credential to meet the strict conditions of the ANSI/ISO/IEC 17024 standard.
 The CISSP also meets the U.S. Department of Defense (DoD) 8570 IAM Level II/III, IAT Level III and IASAE Level I/II.
 In addition, the CISSP serves as a prerequisite to the CISSP-ISSAP and CISSP-ISSEP concentrations, which are the only accredited DoD 8570 IASAE Level III certifications that exist.
 The CISSP is also a prerequisite of the Australian Government Information Security Registered Assessors Program (IRAP).

 - You will become a member of the largest association of cybersecurity professionals in the world today.
 Achieving CISSP certification provides the added benefit of membership in (ISC)², the world’s largest nonprofit association of cybersecurity professionals.
-More than 140,000 members strong and growing, (ISC)² offers its members professional development courses through the Professional Development Institute (PDI), continuing professional education through industry events such as Secure Summits held around the world, technical webinars discussing areas of developing cybersecurity trends, and benefits such as Member Perks, the (ISC)² Community and the bimonthly InfoSecurity Professional magazine.
+More than 140,000 members strong and growing, ISC2 offers its members professional development courses, continuing professional education through industry events such as Secure Summits held around the world, technical webinars discussing areas of developing cybersecurity trends, and benefits such as Member Perks and the ISC2 Community.

 The CISSP wins industry accolades year after year.
 SC Magazine has named the CISSP as Best Professional Certification Program numerous times, and it consistently ranks in the Top 10 information technology certifications to achieve by publications including Certification Magazine, TechGig and PC Magazine.